Inedo/inedo-docs/Content/proget/installation/proget-upgrade-guide/proget-upgrade-2025.md

 * **Withdrawn Vulnerabilities**; unless they've been assessed, these will be deleted from the local database after each update of the vulnerability database (default nightly)
 * **Pause/disable individual replication tasks**; this will likely not add any risk
 * **Add Certificates folder to Package/Data Directory**; minor change to Docker image
-* **Deleting Users Deletes Personal API Keys**; when Deleting a User, any Personal API keys associated with that username will also be deleted
 * Debian Feeds now Return empty InRelease file for Empty Feed

 ## Upgrade Process